oschildt/PhpDoxy/README.md

 #### Command Line

 The composer creates a "binary" script *vendor/bin/phpdoxy* in the vendor directory.
-You can call it from command line this:
+You can call it from command line like this:

 ```
 vendor/bin/phpdoxy phpdoxy_config.xml